infotechinc/webrtc-file-share/README.md

 # File Friend

-[File Friend](***REMOVED***) is a web app that performs secure, peer-to-peer file transfers in real time that are not stored by any third party.
+[File Friend] is a web app that performs secure, peer-to-peer file transfers in real time that are not stored by any third party.
 You can also use video chat while transferring files!

+Want to try it out?
+Contact me at kaylabarrera2@gmail.com for an invite!

 [Click here](https://docs.google.com/presentation/d/131YzhAAn_Nh0gxDtZbyjUfITw6t5ZtIfuh0jDlxoLkw/edit?usp=sharing) for a presentation about File Friend.